How I make money in us as a college student

 but if you’ve seen me teach you to know that this is not an easy process I’ve done this every single week for multiple hours for two and a half to three years which is actually more than I can say for any other thing I’ve done regularly in my life and i think consistency is something that people don’t really think about when they think about how hard it is to do something I think that applies to like youtube or twitch and stuff like that too.

-Being an International Student and make money in us
+Being an International Student in us

 so over the past couple of months really I’ve been looking over my career trying to reflect and I came across this video file from a conversation that I had with the Omani student association at the University of Kentucky in January of 2019 they reached out to me to talk to them as a mentor to tell them about my story and what advice I had for them given where we are in the world I.